OCA/server-tools/README.rst

   (although it could be pretty simple depending on the need)
 * subtleties about threads are taken care of.
 In particular, the accumulation of stats over several requests is correct.
+* Quick access UI to avoid statistics pollution
+* Use the standard cProfile format, see Python documentation and performance wiki page for exploitation tips.
+Also do not miss `RunSnakeRun
+  <http://www.vrplumber.com/programming/runsnakerun/>`_ GUI tool to help you to
+  interpret it easly.

 Caveats
 -------